Chevron profit drops on weaker refining margins, storm hit

 By Jennifer Hiller

-HOUSTON, April 30 (Reuters) - Chevron Corp's CVX.N first-quarter profit fell 29% compared with the same period a year ago as gains from oil and gas prices were undercut by weaker refining margins, production losses and the impact of an asset sale that benefited results last year.
+HOUSTON, April 30 (Reuters) - Chevron Corp's CVX.N first-quarter profit fell 29% from the same period a year ago as gains from oil and gas prices were undercut by weaker refining margins, production losses and the impact of an asset sale that benefited results last year.

 Oil companies are generally enjoying a recovery in energy prices, up at least a third this year, after the pandemic hammered demand at the start of 2020.
 Chevron and its peers slashed spending, paving the way for several firms to post sharply better results.